cwrenhold/cwrenhold.github.io/content/posts/ruby-rails-rspec-vscode-task.md

 title: "Creating tasks in Vscode for running Rspec tests for Rails projects"
 date: 2023-02-19T19:21:46Z
 tags: ['ruby', 'rails', 'vscode']
+icon: test-pipe
+summary: >-
+    A guide to setting up tasks in vscode to run rspec tests for Rails projects.
 ---

 ## Using Rspec in larger projects